4 Acrylic Display Case Designs to Engage Your Customers

 Retail displays can make or break a sale.
 Before you commit to your next design, it’s important to understand the different types of displays available, how they impact the retail environment, and what their strengths and weaknesses are in relation to your products.

 Each substrate has its perks and challenges, and one of the most common substrates used in retail displays is acrylic.
-Flexible from a design perspective, cheaper than glass or metal, and durable enough to support a semi-temporary lifecycle, acrylic display cases are an engaging and cost-effective option for any retailer.
+Flexible from a design perspective, cheaper than glass or metal, and durable enough to support a semi-permanent lifecycle, acrylic display cases are an engaging and cost-effective option for any brand.

 What Are the Pros and Cons of Using An Acrylic Display Case?